Mahi Mahi Fishing in Puerto Rico

 Written by: Captain Alberto Jimenez

 Puerto Rico is renowned for its exceptional mahi mahi fishery.
-During the peak season, anglers who dedicate a full day to mahi mahi fishing can expect to have several opportunities to catch these fish.
+Known locally as "dorado" for their brilliant golden coloration, these magnificent pelagics thrive in the island's strategic location at the intersection of Atlantic and Caribbean waters.
+During the peak season, anglers who dedicate a full day to mahi mahi fishing can expect to have several opportunities to catch these fish, with double-digit days not uncommon when conditions align perfectly.
 What makes Puerto Rico better than other fisheries in the United States is the larger size of the average mahi mahi caught locally.
-In one season, it’s typical for multiple 50 pound mahi mahi to be caught in both the South of Puerto Rico as well as the North - on a monthly basis!
-Mahi mahi, also known as dorado, thrive in the warm Caribbean waters and can be caught using a variety of techniques.
+In one season, it's typical for multiple 50 pound mahi mahi to be caught in both the South of Puerto Rico as well as the North - on a monthly basis!
+The convergence of deep-water currents around Puerto Rico's relatively narrow continental shelf creates ideal feeding grounds where mahi mahi concentrate to pursue flying fish, ballyhoo, and other forage species.
+These oceanographic features, combined with the island's year-round tropical climate, create a perfect environment for these fast-growing predators to reach trophy dimensions.

 MAHI MAHI SEASONS, SIZES & RECORDS